 There is no Warning status for students who have exceeded Maximum Time Frame or for students who earn zero (0) hours during a semester of enrollment.

-Transfer students or students with prior college credit hours at GCCC that received no federal financial aid and who fail to meet the Satisfactory Progress standards as outlined above will be placed on Warning for the first semester that they apply for financial aid at Garden City Community College.
+Transfer students as well as students with prior college credit hours at GCCC that received no federal financial aid and who fail to meet the Satisfactory Progress standards as outlined above will be placed on Warning for the first semester that they apply for financial aid at Garden City Community College.

 Notification: All students will be notified of any change in their Satisfactory Academic Progress status.
 Communication regarding Warning, Denial, exceeding Maximum Time Frame as well as the result of any appeal will be sent to the student’s GC3 email account.